jamessutton600613-png/GQR/EverythingAboutGQRupto57.md

 This is the most critical developmental "leap," introducing the AOI (Accessibility-Ordering Invariant).

 - **GQR 32 – 35 (Governance):** Sutton applies GQR to complex systems, defining Capacity-Limited Governance.
-Systems collapse when their "Effective Dimensionality" (`N`) exceeds regulatory capacity.
+Systems collapse when their "Effective Dimensionality" ($N$) exceeds regulatory capacity.
 GQR-35 introduces Pruning—the deliberate destruction of paths to prevent "Swampland" congestion.

 - **GQR 36 – 41 (The Dirac Series):** The programme solves the graphene Wiedemann-Franz anomaly.
-Sutton discovers that the sequence of gates (`A \to B \neq B \to A`) is a physical resource.
+Sutton discovers that the sequence of gates ($A \to B \neq B \to A$) is a physical resource.
 He identifies the AOI-gap (logic memory) and the Cumulative Ratchet (flux memory) as two distinct channels life uses to move energy without losing heat.

 ## Act V: Memory and Device Stability (GQR 43 – 52)